masternotions/masternotions.github.io/articles.md

 - ``Mar 14, 2019`` Maxwell Tani for The Daily Beast: [The Intercept Bars Co-Founder From Meeting After Snowden Archive Shutdown](https://www.thedailybeast.com/laura-poitras-co-founder-of-the-intercept-barred-from-company-meeting-after-snowden-archive-shutdown)
 - ``Mar 15, 2019`` Charles R. Davis for Columbia Journalism Review: [The Intercept, a billionaire-funded public charity, cuts back](https://www.cjr.org/business_of_news/layoffs-the-intercept.php)
 - ``May 03, 2019`` Matt Novak on The Novak Archive: [Why Does Glenn Greenwald Keep Appearing on Tucker Carlson's Show?](https://www.novakarchive.com/foias/2019/4/20/why-does-glenn-greenwald-keep-going-on-tucker-carlsons-show)
+- ``May 10, 2019`` Whitney Webb for MintPress News: [Another Whistleblower Bites the Dust as The Intercept Adds a Third Notch to Its Burn Belt](https://www.mintpressnews.com/daniel-hale-another-whistleblower-bites-the-dust-as-the-intercept-adds-a-third-notch-to-its-burn-belt/258386/)
 - ``Jul 05, 2019`` Bob Morris for Politics in the Zeros: [Brazil investigating Glenn Greenwald for money laundering](https://polizeros.com/2019/07/05/brazil-investigating-glenn-greenwald-for-money-laundering/)
+- ``Jul 23, 2019`` Bruna de Pieri for Terça Livre TV: [Glenn Greenwald has been sued for pornography, according to foreign website](https://www.tercalivre.com.br/glenn-greenwald-ja-foi-processado-por-pornografia-segundo-site-estrangeiro/)
 - ``Jul 27, 2019`` Maritaca News: [According to the bad language, the @DomMascHry31 profile on Twitter belongs to Glenn from IntercePT](https://maritaca-news.blogspot.com/2019/07/segundo-as-mas-linguas-o-perfil.html)
 - ``Oct 12, 2019`` José Tomaz on Blog: [Recording of conversation between 'journalist' spokesman for Lula's lair and Eustáquio reveals Glenn's squalor (Video)](https://rota2014.blogspot.com/2019/10/gravacao-de-conversa-entre-jornalistas.html)
 - ``Jan 21, 2020`` Ernesto Londoño and Letícia Casado for The New York Times: [Glenn Greenwald Charged With Cybercrimes in Brazil](https://www.nytimes.com/2020/01/21/world/americas/glenn-greenwald-brazil-cybercrimes.html)